-- 4.1.3 Operator Presence Control (OPC) Levers: Located on the upper handle assembly directly above the handle grips.
-When these levers are depressed, the OPC system senses that the operator is in the normal operator's position.
-When the levers are released, the OPC system senses that the operator has moved from the normal operating position and will kill the engine if either the speed control lever is not in the neutral position or the blade clutch is engaged. - 4.1.4 Electric Blade Clutch Engagement: Switch is located on left side of control console.
+- 4.1.4 PTO Engagement: Switch is located on left side of control console.
 The switch must be pulled out to the "Rotate" position to engage the blades.
 The switch is pushed in to the "Stop" position to stop the blades.
-Operator must have operator presence control levers depressed when blades are engaged or engine will stop. - 4.1.5 Choke Control: Located on the control console right side.
+Operator must have operator presence control levers depressed when blades are engaged or engine will stop. - 4.1.5 Choke Control: Located on the control console upper right hand side.
 Choke is used to aid in starting a cold engine.
-The "Off" position is pushed in and the "On" position pulled out.
-Do not run a warm engine with choke in the "On" position. - 4.1.6 Throttle Control: Located on the control console's right side next to the choke control.
+The choke control is pulled out to be in the "ON" position and pushed in to be in the "OFF" position.
+DO NOT run a warm engine with choke in the "ON" position. - 4.1.6 Throttle Control: Located on the control console's right side below the choke control.
 The throttle is used to control engine speed.
-Moving the throttle control forward will increase engine speed and moving it to the rear will decrease engine speed. - 4.1.7 Speed Control Lever: Located in middle of control console, it controls the maximum forward speed and is infinitely variable from neutral (0 mph) to 6.2 mph. - 4.1.8 Ignition Switch: Located on the control console just below the choke control.
+Moving the throttle control forward will increase engine speed and moving it to the rear will decrease engine speed. - 4.1.7 Speed Control Lever: Located in middle of control console, it controls the maximum forward speed and is infinitely variable from neutral (0 mph) to 6.75 mph.
+Park brake must be disengaged to move speed control out of neutral or engine will kill.

+- 4.1.8 Ignition Switch: Located on the control console left side.
+The ignition switch is used to start and stop the engine.
 The ignition switch has three positions, "Off", "On" and "Start".
 Insert key into switch and rotate clockwise to the "On" position.
 Rotate clockwise to the next position to engage the starter (key must be held against spring pressure in this position).
-Operator must have speed control lever in neutral, OPC levers depressed and blade clutch disengaged to start engine.
-When engine starts, release key. - 4.1.9 Hour Meter: Located on the left hand side of console just above the blade clutch switch.
+Operator must have speed control lever in neutral, OPC levers depressed and PTO disengaged to start engine.
+When engine starts, release key. - 4.1.9 Hour Meter: Located on the left hand side of console just above the PTO switch.
 The hour meter is connected to a pressure switch installed in the engine block and it records the number of hours that the engine has run.
 If ignition switch is left on without engine running, hour meter will not run.

-- NOTE: This switch is not a low oil sensor and will not alert the operator if the engine oil is low. - 4.1.10 Fuel Shut-Off Valve: Installed in the fuel line midway between the tank and engine.
-The fuel shut-off valve is used to shut off the flow of fuel when parking inside a building, during transportation to and from the job sites, and when the machine will not be used for a few days. - Rotate valve 1/4 turn clockwise to shut fuel off.
-Rotate valve 1/4 turn counterclockwise to turn fuel on. - 4.1.11 Drive Wheel Release Valves: Located on the top corner of the hydrostatic pumps.
+NOTE: This switch is not a low oil sensor and will not alert the operator if the engine oil is low. - 4.1.10 Fuel Shut-Off Valve: Installed in the fuel line midway between the tank and engine.
+The fuel shut-off valve is used to shut off the flow of fuel when parking inside a building, during transportation to and from the job sites, and when the machine will not be used for a few days.
+Rotate valve 1/4 turn clockwise to shut fuel off.
+Rotate valve 1/4 turn counterclockwise to turn fuel on. - 4.1.11 Drive Wheel Release Valves: Located on the top left rear corner of the left hydrostatic pump and top right front corner of the right hydrostatic pump.
 Drive wheel release valves are used to release the hydro-static drive system to allow the machine to be moved by hand without the engine running.
 Turn valves one-half turn counterclockwise to release the drive system.
 Turn clockwise to reset the drive system.
 Do Not over tighten. - 4.1.12 Tracking Adjustment Knob: Located on the right-hand side of the rear of the fuel tank support.
-Can be adjusted so that machine will "track" straight ahead with drive levers released.
+The knob can be adjusted so that machine will "track" straight ahead with the drive levers released. - 4.1.13 Park Brake Lever: Located on the left side of the unit above the hydraulic tank.
+The brake lever engages the park brake on the drive wheels.